Welcome to today's edition of the Rush 24-7 podcast.

 They didn't announce it until today.

-The thing that bothers me about this is that uh these guys always told us that none of this matters until we get bin Laden.
+The thing that bothers me about this is that these guys always told us that none of this matters until we get bin Laden.

-None of it matters when Bin Laden and Mullah Omar.
+We get Bin Laden and Mullah Omar.

-We must have captured three or four number two guys during the Bush Cheney years.
+We must have captured three or four number two guys during the Bush-Cheney years.

-So, who do we believe?
+So who do we believe?

 The U.S. and Pakistan or the Taliban?